drscream/bamboozled-ruby-plugin/README.md

 * Rake
 * Capistrano

+## Shared Configuration
+Using the miscellaneous tab on the plan configuration, you can select the appropriate RVM environment as well as specify common environment variables such as `RAILS_ENV`.
+These settings are shared across all build and deploy tasks.

 ## RVM Support
 The preferred method for managing ruby runtimes and gemsets is [RVM](http://rvm.io).

-Using the miscellaneous tab on the plan configuration, you can select the appropriate RVM environment as well as specify common environment variables such as `RAILS_ENV`.
-These settings are shared across all build and deploy tasks.

 Notes: